Ib Melchior: Films and television

 As a filmmaker, Melchior wrote and directed The Angry Red Planet (1959) and The Time Travelers (1964).
 His most high-profile credit was as co-screenwriter (along with John C. Higgins) of Byron Haskin's critically acclaimed Robinson Crusoe on Mars (1964).
 He cowrote the screenplays for two U.S.–Danish coproductions, Reptilicus (1961) and Journey to the Seventh Planet (1962), and provided the English language script for Mario Bava's Planet of the Vampires (1965).

 For television, he wrote the episode "The Premonition" for the second season of the original The Outer Limits series.
 The episode was broadcast in 1965.

 Melchior's 1956 short story "The Racer" was adapted as Paul Bartel's cult film favorite, Death Race 2000 (1975), starring David Carradine and Sylvester Stallone and produced by Roger Corman.
 It was later remade as Death Race (2008), starring Jason Statham and Joan Allen, directed by Paul W. S. Anderson and produced by Tom Cruise.

 He wrote the screenplay for the Pacific War action film Ambush Bay (1966) as well as writing and directing an anti-marijuana short subject Keep Off the Grass (1970).

-He claimed to be the creator of the original idea upon which Irwin Allen based his television series Lost in Space, although he never received onscreen credit for this.
-In 1960, Melchior had created an outline for a series he called Space Family Robinson, which later became a Gold Key comic book.
+He claimed to have originated the ideas for both Lost in Space and Star Trek, which were subsequently appropriated, without credit or compensation, by Irwin Allen and Gene Roddenberry, respectively.
+In 1962, three years before Lost in Space first aired, Melchior's comic, Space Family Robinson, debuted for Gold Key Comics, running for 59 issues until 1982.
+Both creations were loosely based on Johann David Wyss's 1812 novel The Swiss Family Robinson.
+The similarities between Allen's and Melchior's works moved Gold Key to mull legal action against the former.
+Gold Key was also publishing Allen's Voyage to the Bottom of the Sea, however, and therefore decided against filing suit.
+Instead, an agreement was reached whereby Melchior's comic could change its cover title to Space Family Robinson: Lost in Space.
+The new title appeared starting with issue #15, published in January 1966.

-Decades later, Prelude Pictures hired Melchior as a consultant on its Lost in Space feature film adaptation, but later sold his contract to New Line Cinema, its production partner on the film.
+Prelude Pictures subsequently hired Melchior as a consultant on its 1998 Lost in Space feature film adaptation, but later sold his contract to New Line Cinema, its production partner on the film.
 New Line agreed to pay Melchior a $75,000 production bonus and $15,000, but refused him his contractually promised two percent of the producer's gross receipts from the film.